 Consider where the patient may need a HDU or ITU bed to be booked.
 Any concern, it is best to discuss this with your senior.

 There are a range of pre-operative investigations that can be requested.
-The nature of the exact investigations required depends on a number of factors, including co-morbidities, age and the seriousness of the procedure.
+The nature of the investigations required depends on a number of factors, including co-morbidities, patient age, and the procedure itself.
 Read more about pre-operative investigations here.

 Patient Understanding and Follow Up

 Ensure that the patient is fully informed and understands the plan for their care and discharge.
-Most major surgical patients will require an appointment in the follow-up clinic, so ensure that this done at a time which your consultant wishes.
-Patients undergoing day-case surgery will receive telephone follow-up from a nurse specialist only or may not require follow-up.
+Most major surgical patients will require an appointment in the follow-up clinic, so ensure that this done at a time which the operating surgeon wishes.